benryves/TIWiFiModem/Telnet83Plus/readme.txt

   truncated.
 - terminal and receive buffers are dynamically allocated, greatly reducing the size of the program.
+- clearing the screen now moves the cursor back to the top row.

 *** Changes since v1.4 ***
 - cleaned up the source, it's now part of this release.